-Sony A7 versus Sony A7S II
+Sony A7 vs A7S II

-The Sony Alpha A7 and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2015.
+The Sony Alpha A7 and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in October 2013 and September 2015.
 Both the A7 and the A7S II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 has a resolution of 24 megapixel, whereas the A7S II provides 12 MP.
+The A7 has a resolution of 24 megapixels, whereas the A7S II provides 12 MP.

-Body comparison: Sony A7 vs Sony A7S II
+Body comparison: Sony A7 vs A7S II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is somewhat larger (2 percent) than the Sony A7.
 Moreover, the A7S II is markedly heavier (32 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.